Service or Assistance Dogs and Other Working Dogs

-If periodic exposure to an animal via animal-assisted activities, therapy, or education is healthful for someone with special needs, constant exposure may offer even greater benefits.
+If periodic exposure to an animal via animal-assisted activities, therapy, or education is healthful for someone with special needs, more frequent or continual exposure may offer even greater benefits.
 Service or assistance dogs are trained to perform specific tasks in partnership with people who have disabilities.
-In addition to the familiar guide dogs for people with visual disabilities, hearing dogs for people with hearing disabilities, and service dogs for people using wheelchairs, dogs can assist people with many other disabilities, such as detecting an impending seizure, detecting high or low blood glucose levels in a person with diabetes, or helping to stabilize a child with autism.
+In addition to guide dogs for people with visual disabilities, hearing dogs for people with hearing disabilities, and service dogs for people using wheelchairs, dogs can assist people with many other disabilities, such as detecting an impending seizure, detecting high or low blood glucose levels in a person with diabetes, or helping to stabilize a child with autism.
 A growing role of service dogs is as psychiatric service dogs, assisting persons with mental illness such as post-traumatic stress disorders, schizophrenia, bipolar disorder, agoraphobia (fear of open spaces), or anxiety.
 Other working dogs assist in law enforcement, agricultural or bomb sniffing, search and rescue, or war tasks.
 Service and assistance dogs have legally protected special access to use public transportation through the Department of Transportation and for housing through the Department of Housing and Urban Development.
 Some working dogs are kenneled in a facility when not working, although many police dogs live with the families of their handlers.
 Dogs range from being purpose-bred with extensive training, to being shelter-sourced with minimal formalized training.
 Significant investments of money and time are required for the specialized training and development of working partnerships with these dogs.
 As they forge working partnerships with their dogs, the handlers inevitably become emotionally bonded.
 Formally trained assistance or service dogs can have several trainers or handlers in their early lives, but after being placed, typically spend the rest of their lives with a single handler, providing assistance to the handler while also offering relief and comfort to other family members.

 Also based on "equal accommodation" for people with disabilities, "emotional support animals" (ESAs) are another category of animals assured legally protected special access to transportation and housing if they provide a nexus of support for someone with a disability; however, they lack the broader aspects of public access provided to service dogs.
 Handlers of ESAs (and psychiatric service dogs) may be asked by landlords or transportation personnel to provide documentation from their medical professionals that they have a disability alleviated by the ESA.
 ESAs require no special training; they naturally offer special support.
 ESAs are not limited to dogs but can be of various species so long as they are helping the person who has the disability.